 Regardless of if you are looking for a quick bite or a more formal dining experience, you are sure to find something to suit your taste and budget

-In terms of meal options, there are some very good Alexandra Headland restaurants in its local area, offering a variety of cuisines.
+In terms of meal options, there are some very good Alexandra Headland restaurants and beachside cafes in its local area, offering a variety of cuisines.
 They include:

 Alex Bar & Grill – Offers great views and superb American-style comfort food like ribs, wings and other grill-type food.

-Juan Fifty Kitchen & Bar – This trendy Mexican restaurant is located directly across the road from the surf club.
+Juan Fifty Kitchen & Bar – This trendy Mexican restaurant is located directly across the road from the Alexandra Headland Surf Club.
 It is regarded as one of the best places to eat on the Sunshine Coast and presents a modern take on tacos and other traditional dishes you won’t find anywhere else in the region.

 Blue Bar – Stylish venue that offers a range of delicious dishes for lunch and dinner.
 They have a focus on seasonal and local ingredients, as well as a good drinks list.

-Alex Surf Club – One of the best surf clubs on the entire Sunshine Coast.
+Alex Surf Club – One of the best surf clubs of all Sunshine Coast Beaches.
 Their menu of affordable food covers many genres and dietary requirements at a brilliant location directly overlooking the beach.